 Techrepublic

-Despite these headwinds, significant capital deployment persists globally, with major joint ventures committing billions to build new processing capacity.
-This ongoing commitment underscores the industry's resolve to scale infrastructure, even while simultaneously grappling with intense scrutiny over power sourcing and consumer cost impacts.
-The emerging consensus points toward energy limitations potentially slowing technological advancement.
+Despite these challenges, significant capital deployment persists globally, with major joint ventures committing billions to build new processing capacity and secure supply chains.
+Companies are pursuing strategies for greater self-sufficiency in chip production and AI infrastructure, particularly in response to geopolitical tensions and export restrictions.
+This ongoing commitment underscores the industry's resolve to scale, even while grappling with power sourcing and cost impacts.

 Coverage